cognitedata/reveal/RELEASING.md

 # Publishing packages
 Publishing of new packages to NPM is handled automatically by a Github Actions workflow which is triggered when publishing a new release on GitHub.
-The only concideration you need to make when publishing a new release, is that the NPM package version must be unique meaning that the package version has not been released previously.
+The only consideration you need to make when publishing a new release, is that the NPM package version must be unique meaning that the package version has not been released previously.

 ### Updating latest documentation
 To update the documentation with any changes that might have been added since the last release: